charles-m-doan/blank-node-project/README.md

 .cache/
 ```

-Open package.json
+#### Open package.json
-If the "scripts": section isn't already present, add it, and include the following key-value pairs like so...
+If the *"scripts":* section isn't already present, add it and include the following key-value pairs as follows:

 ```
 "scripts": {
-	"test": "jest (test directory) --colors --coverage --watch", "dev": "parcel (your entry file)",
+	"test": "jest <test directory> --colors --coverage --watch", "dev": "parcel <your entry file>",
-	"build": "parcel build (your entry file)"
+	"build": "parcel build <your entry file>"
   }
 ```

-### 7.1 Notes on directory structure
+### *Notes on directory structure*

-For the "test" script, you can leave "(test directory)" blank and jest will simply search all directories for test files starting from the root.
-However, for efficiency and organization's sake it probably makes the most sense to have a "test" directory in the root that contains your .test.js files.
-Here is how I personally configure this section.
+For the "test" script, you can leave *test directory* blank and jest will simply search all directories for test files starting from the root.
+However, for efficiency and organization's sake it probably makes the most sense to have a **"/test"** directory in the root that contains your .test.js files.
+Here is how I recommend configuring this section.

 ```
 "scripts": {